fusepoolP3/overall-architecture/wp3/fp-anno-model/fp-anno-model.md

 ### Transformation from Stanbol Enhancement Structure

+_TODO:_ provide more information or remove this subsection

 The design of the Fusepool Annotation Model must ensure that a transformation from the [Stanbol Enhancement Structure](http://stanbol.apache.org/docs/trunk/components/enhancer/enhancementstructure) is possible.
 This ensures that all Enhancement Engines available for Apache Stanbol can be used as transformers in the Fusepool Plattform.

 ## Annotation Model

 This section describes the Annotation Model as used by Fusepool.
-This annotation model is build upon a core that is fully compatible to Open Annotation.
-On top of this core Fusepool defines multiple _Annotation Types_ used as `{annotation-body}`. _Annotation Types_ are extensible meaning that transformers capable of extracting information not covered by the _Annotation Types_ defined in this specification can define/use their own _Annotation Types_.
+The annotation model is build upon a core that is fully compatible to Open Annotation.
+On top of this it defines multiple _Annotation Types_ that are used as `{annotation-body}` of the core models. _Annotation Types_ are extensible meaning that transformers capable of extracting information not covered by the _Annotation Types_ defined in this specification can define/use their own _Annotation Types_.
+For `{selector}` the Annotation Model preferes to use NIF 2.0 instead of the selectors provided by Open Annotation as this allows to nicely combine high level annotations - described by the different _Annotation Types_ - with lower level NLP annotation that are described much more efficient by NIF.

 This chapter first provides the definition of the Annotation code followed by the definition of the different Annotation Types in their own sub-sections.
+The final section describes how to use NIF in combination with the Fusepool Annotation Model.

 ### Annotation Core